kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 > If the level does not increase, you need to increase the benchmark execution time or adjust the memtable size or the multiplier value according to the free capacity of your system.

+> I recommend to run the benchmark until the level increases more than 2.

 ### 4. Record the experimental result